Whether you're a young member or a volunteer, Lone guiding is an easy way to get involved with guiding that is flexible to your needs

 It doesn't matter if there's no specific unit for Lones in the area - girls and adults can still take part.
 If they are already a member, they should speak to their Leader or local Commissioner to find out what options are available.

-If they're not already a member, they'll need to register their interest on Join Us, stating that they would like to become a Lone by completing the 'Other information' comment box.
+If they're not already a member, they'll need to register their interest, stating that they would like to become a Lone by completing the 'Other information' comment box.

 A Commissioner will then follow up with them and discuss possible options in their local area.